 First, we can take a look at the free tool by Google, called Google Trends.
 I had to do three different comparisons because Google trends only allow comparing 5 terms at once.
 I left Redbubble in for each comparison so we could use the blue line (redbubble) as a measuring stick for comparison (since it is the most popular site).

 All the other sites like redbubble are shown in different colors.
 We can see from the graphs below, there are higher branded search terms on Google for Redbubble compared to all other print on demand sites.

 Traffic comparison using website estimator tools

 To get an even better estimate of popularity, I like to look at the estimated traffic levels between each site.
 The following traffic numbers are traffic numbers given by Ahrefs.
 This tool gives a good relative, comparison of traffic.
-The exported results are as follows:

 As you can see, the numbers corroborate with the Google trends data, but not exactly.
 For example, it appears in the Google trends data that Custom Ink is the second most popular.
 It was the 4th popular site according to the traffic estimates.
 One explanation for this difference could be that when people type in “custom ink” into Google, people could be referring to custom tattoos or something other than the POD company – CustomInk.

 Note that if we were to look at the exact numbers in these companies analytics (again we don’t have access to that), we would likely see much higher traffic numbers.
 The traffic numbers from ahrefs is an underestimated figure, used to simply act as a measuring stick between other websites.